laurentszyster/JSONMessage.php/README.md

 }
 ~~~

-Without the convenience of `JSONMessage`, this function would look something like this error-prone, incomplete and butt-ugly code:
+Without the convenience of `JSONMessage`, this function would look something like:

 ~~~php
 function queryOptions($array) {